SunPodder/ajax.js/README.md

 .then(data => document.write(data))
 ```

-Ajax.js automatically parses your response if it's a valid json or else it will just retun it as plain text.
+**NOTE:** Ajax.js automatically parses your response if it's a valid *JSON* or else it will just return it as plain text.